Pumpkin Chia Seed Pudding Recipe

 About Pumpkin Chia Pudding

-This quick, no-cook recipe has a mousse-like consistency and it comes together in just 5 minutes of active working time.
+This quick, no-cook recipe has a mousse-like consistency and comes together in just 5 minutes of active working time.

 Ingredients

 Chia Seeds are the star ingredient of this pumpkin pie chia pudding recipe.
-You can use white chia seeds or black chia seeds, that’s totally up to you.
+You can use white chia seeds or black chia seeds; that’s totally up to you.

-Pumpkin Puree – Make it at home using my homemade pumpkin puree recipe or buy a can.
+Pumpkin Puree – Make it at home using my homemade Pumpkin Puree recipe or buy a can.

-Pumpkin Pie Spice – Make it at home using my pumpkin pie spice recipe or buy a bottle.
+Pumpkin Pie Spice – Make it at home using my Pumpkin Pie Spice recipe or buy a bottle.

 Maple Syrup – Sweeten the pudding with maple syrup.
 You can also use honey, coconut sugar, or agave nectar.